DragonSenses/Curiosity/JavaScript2/2. Intro to Events/2.4 Browser default actions/default-browser-action-tasks.md

 All we need is to catch the `contents.onclick` and use `confirm` to ask the user.
 A good idea would be to use `link.getAttribute('href')` instead of `link.href` for the URL.
 See the solution for details.

+---

+# Image gallery

+Create an image gallery where the main image changes by the click on a thumbnail.

+Open `imageGallery.html` for an example.

+P.S.
+Use event delegation.

+### Answer: see `imageGallery.html`

+The solution is to assign the handler to the container and track clicks.
+If a click is on the `<a>` link, then change `src` of `#largeImg` to the `href` of the thumbnail.